Requirements

 - Ensure your client PC can reach the server IP and port (default 5000).

-- Server user must have permission to use Docker (usually in the
+- Server user must have permission to use Docker (usually in the docker group).

 Everything you need to install Octo, create your first project, and run code locally or remotely.